With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Vintage suitcases and train cases are a little more difficult to come by.

-And a vintage canned goods box make a great planter for summer flowers.
+And a vintage canned goods box makes a great planter for summer flowers.

-With a little creativity, just about any flea market find can be transformed into beautiful home decor.
+With a little creativity, just about any thrift store find can be transformed into beautiful home decor.

 This footed tray was created from an old cutting board, candle cups and half wooden balls for fresh summer decor.